-In the world of gemstones, diamonds are extremely precious.
+In the world of gemstones, diamonds are among the most precious.
 But what makes one diamond more valuable than another?
 A diamond’s value is based mainly on its rarity in relation to other diamonds.
 The rarer the qualities of a diamond, the more value it holds.
-A diamond’s rarity is classified according to the 4Cs grading system, developed by GIA in the 1950s.
-This examines its Clarity, Color, Cut, and Carat weight.
-Since grading by the human eye can lead to inconsistencies and unintended bias, Sarine has pioneered automated 4Cs grading to ensure a more precise way to determine a diamond’s real value.
+A diamond’s rarity is classified according to the 4Cs grading system, developed in the 1950s.
+This scale grades the diamond’s Clarity, Color, Cut, and Carat weight.
+Since grading by the human eye can lead to inconsistencies and unintended bias, Sarine has pioneered automated 4Cs grading to ensure a more precise and consistent way to objectively determine a diamond’s true value.

 A natural diamond undertakes a unique journey before reaching the consumer as a beautiful finished jewel.
 It’s a journey that began epochs ago deep within the earth’s surface.
-After it is mined, a diamond will travel around the world to be sawed, cut, polished, uniquely identified, traded, and then crafted into beautiful jewelry before being sold in a store or online.
-At that point, it will begin a new journey across generations as the treasured possession of its owner.
+After it is mined, a diamond will travel around the world to be sawed, cut, polished, uniquely identified, graded and traded, to be ultimately crafted into beautiful jewelry to be sold in a store or online.
+At that point, it will begin a new journey through generations as the treasured possession of its owners.
 Learn more about how Sarine’s technologies touch these different stages in a diamond’s journey and how Sarine is bringing this journey to life for retailers and consumers.

 Today there’s a lot of talk around synthetic diamonds.
 But what are they, how are they made, and in what ways do they differ from natural, mine-sourced diamonds?
 Synthetic (aka man-made, lab-grown, or cultured diamonds) are formed in highly controlled lab environments using the same basic raw material as natural diamonds – carbon.
 Whereas natural diamonds were formed through geological processes over billions of years, synthetic diamonds are created through production methods such as high-pressure high-temperature (HPHT) or chemical vapor deposition crystal formation (CVD).
 Learn more about how synthetic diamonds are cultured, their properties, relative valuation, and the techniques Sarine has developed to distinguish them from natural diamonds.